upspin/upspin/doc/signup.md

 ## Creating your Upspin directory {#mkdir}

-If you choose to use existing servers or to deploy your own, the `upspin-ui` program will attempt to create a directory in the nominated directory server that will host your Upspin tree (your "user root").
+Whether you chose to use existing servers or to deploy your own, the `upspin-ui` program will attempt to create a directory in the nominated directory server that will host your Upspin tree (your "user root").

-> If you are planning to join an existing Upspin directory and store server,
-> make sure to ask the administrator to add your user name to the server's
-> `Writers` group.
-(They'll know what to do.)
-> This will grant you permission to create your user root in that directory
-> server and store data in that store server.

 With the servers running and granting you access permission, and with your correct information registered in the key server, `upspin-ui` will create